sariabuqoura/CISSP/README.md

   * Contanis details rather than policy for the below :
     * Not all users need to know the security standards,baseline,guidelines, and procedure
     * it is easier to update
+### Threat Modeling
+ * is a process where potential threats are identified, categorized, and analyzed.
+ * proactive measure during the design or development
+ * reactive once a product has been deployed
+ * checks :
+   * identifes the potential harm
+   * probability of accurence
+   * priority of concerns
+   * means to readicate or reduce the threat.